andreafasu/Portfolio/README.md

 informed view on the future production of power therefore allows for a competitive advantage when placing bids and offers.
-One of the inputs to this view comes from production forecast for X's windfarms provided by a number of vendors.
+One of the inputs to this view comes from production forecast for X's windfarms provided by vendors.
 These vendors take into account the location of the windfarms, the placement of the wind turbines, the weather, and other factors and then provide daily forecast for the production for the windfarms for the next 24-hour period.